jballant/backbone-base-and-form-view/README.md

 **Options**:

 1. ```templateSrc``` - String.
 The source for an underscore template to append the input to.
 If a data-input attribute on the element is specified, then that will directly wrap the input.
-Otherwise the input will be appeneded directly to the view's '.el' element.
+Otherwise, the input will be appeneded directly to the view's ```.el``` element.
 2. ```label``` - String.
 The text you would like to display in the <label> element that is included in part of the template.
 3. ```elementType``` - String.
 Should be one of 'input' or 'textarea'.
 4. ```placeholder``` -  String.
 The placeholder attribute of the input or textarea element.